 STEP 28

-Give Administrator rights to the user you have previously created at STEP 26.
+Give Administrator rights to the username you have previously created at STEP 26.
 On the left sidebar in Portainer, click Containers.
 Identify your Pixelfed-WEB instance, then click on the little terminal icon.
 Follow the instructions in the image below.

 STEP 29